statsig-io/docs/docs/pulse/faq.md

 ## Our external source shows more exposure events than Statsig.
 Are data missing?

 Exposures on the last day (the day you made a decision) are not counted as exposures.
 Please filter out that day when you analyze your external data.
-Be sure to cast to the timezone Statsig uses too.
-(US Pacific)
+By default, Statsig uses UTC-0800 to define a "day".